Bill Richardson

 *Julián Castro (who sought the 2020 Democratic nomination; Castro is of Mexican descent)

-Several prominent candidates for President of the United States can be considered Hispanic in a sense, though not by ancestry.
-They are:
+Several prominent candidates for President of the United States can be considered Hispanic in a sense, though they were not of Spanish and/or Indigenous ancestry.
+They were/are:

 *George W. Romney (who sought the 1968 Republican nomination, and whose name was placed in nomination for 1964’s; he was born in Mexico, of non-Hispanic descent)